autresphere/ASTouchVisualizer/Readme.md

 ## ASTouchVisualizer
-ASTouchVisualizer is a simple class that shows the current touch event on top of all your views.
+ASTouchVisualizer is a simple class that shows multitouch events on top of all your views.

 It is used to create iPhone or iPad video tutorials on which finger movement is clearly seen.